Mrmozz/azure-armviewer/readme.md

 # ARM Viewer
 This is a simple but functional web based viewer / visualizer for Azure Resource Monitor (ARM) templates.
 The app is written in Node.js + Express with some jQuery & JS on the client.
 The app makes heavy use of the [Cytoscape.js](http://js.cytoscape.org/) library for rending the view

-This project was inspired by the [existing ARMVviz tool](https://github.com/armviz/armviz.io).
+This project was inspired by the [existing ARMViz tool](https://github.com/armviz/armviz.io).
 ARMViz seems to have been abandoned, has many problems, and I was never pleased with the look of the output.
 These are some of the reasons why I have created this ARM Viewer tool

 ### Features
 - Loading from file (upload JSON template)